Local restaurant offering annual Thanksgiving pizza

 To them, it’s all about experimenting!

-“Here is always — pizza is plate — you can make anything on it, possibilities are endless.
+“Here is always—pizza is plate—you can make anything on it.
+Possibilities are endless.
 And it was the season, so we ended up with a Thanksgiving pizza.
-No one really knows what it supposed to be, so it’s like freestyle every time.
-So kind of just learning from it every time we make it to make it better every year.”
+No one really knows what it’s supposed to be, so it’s like freestyle every time.
+So kind of just learning from it every time we make it, to make it better every year.”

 They also have some plans post-Thanksgiving.
 Another Pizza Works location will be coming in January on Saratoga Road.